-An epiretinal membrane may be treated with a vitrectomy, a form of keyhole surgery that uses small probes to enter inside the eye to remove the vitreous and peel off the epiretinal membrane.
-A gas may then be injected into the eye to replace the vitreous and prevent it from pulling on the retina.
+Surgery for epiretinal membranes involves a vitrectomy, a form of "keyhole" surgery that uses small instruments to enter the eye to remove the vitreous gel.
+This allows access to the epiretinal membrane, which can then be peeled off the retinal surface with small instruments.
+Occasionally, a gas bubble may be injected into the eye at the end of surgery, to replace the vitreous gel.

 Subscribe to our mailing list to get the updates to your email inbox...